jvde-github/AIS-catcher/README.md

 ## What's new in development version
 - Addition of country field to JSON output (mapped from MMSI code), switch on with ``-M M``.
 - AIS-catcher can decode NMEA lines.
-Not very useful but it provides a way to unit test the decoder.
+Not very useful but it provides a way to unit test the JSON decoder which is work in progress.
 Use the model ``-m 5``, e.g.:
 ```console
 echo '!AIVDM,1,1,,B,3776k`5000a3SLPEKnDQQWpH0000,0*78'  | AIS-catcher -m 5 -r . -o 5
 ```